roma0104/gsd5/README.md

 12. Start the server: `./bin/serve.sh ./editions/gsd5`
 13. Navigate to http://localhost:8080 or whatever your server returns in the console.

 *This method will build against the latest commits from both TiddlyWiki5 and GSD5, things may be broken or act oddly.
-Checkout to latest releases for both if you want a more stable build.*
-*I usually test with Chromium, and other when I remember...*
+Checkout to latest releases for both if you want a more stable build.
+I usually test with Chromium.*